yoniwt/lorawan-private/README-EXTENSION.md

 - `class-b-network-example-multicast-performance`

 Examples can be run via the `./waf --run example-name` command.
-See the comment on the top of the script for more detail.
+See the comment on the top of the script for more detail and arguments to use.

 ## License ##